autowarefoundation/autoware/planning/behavior_velocity_crosswalk_module/README.md

     </table>
 </div>

-On the other hand, if pedestrian (bicycle) is crossing **wide** crosswalks seen in scramble intersections, and the pedestrian position is more than `far_object_threshold` meters away from the stop line, the actual stop position is determined to be `stop_distance_from_object` and pedestrian position, not at the stop line.
+As an exceptional case, if a pedestrian (or bicycle) is crossing **wide** crosswalks seen in scramble intersections, and the pedestrian position is more than `far_object_threshold` meters away from the stop line, the actual stop position is determined by `stop_distance_from_object` and pedestrian position, not at the stop line.

 <figure markdown>
   ![far_object_threshold](docs/far_object_threshold.drawio.svg){width=700}
 </figure>

-In the `stop_position` namespace,
+In the `stop_position` namespace, the following parameters are defined.

 | Parameter                      |     | Type   | Description                                                                                                                                                                                                               |
 | ------------------------------ | --- | ------ | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |